This is the eleventh year with Gardener Cary George in charge of the Garden.

-In the Fall issue of the Fringed Gentian™ Friends President Gloria Miller writes the first President’s Letter of her second term as Friends President.
-[First term 1986-88] MPRG Naturalist Stacy Skinner writes about composite flowers; MRPB Naturalist Sara Gallagher writes about late August birding and Cary George reported on his work.
+In the Fall issue of The Fringed Gentian™ Friends President Gloria Miller writes the first President’s Letter of her second term as Friends President.
+[First term 1986-88] MPRB Naturalist Stacy Skinner writes about composite flowers; MRPB Naturalist Sara Gallagher writes about late August birding and Cary George reported on his work.

 The park board carpenters were busy re-habing the Gardener’s shed.
 The cost to the Friends would be $2,400 for materials while the Park Board paid their employees labor which was calculated at $7,756.
 The back gate iron work fencing was completed by Selby Ornamental Iron at a cost to the Friends of $3,649.
-This fence section abuted the gate but did not extend westward separating the Garden from the approach path.
+This fence section abutted the gate, which is set back from the path along the back of the Garden (the old tarvia path), but did not include the fence section along the back path.
 That section remained wire fencing and would not be replaced until 2005.

 37 volunteers contributed 771 hours at the Crone Shelter.
 Duty did not start this year until April 13, due to ice and snow.
 The Garden closed a week early to allow construction work to start on the Gardener's shed.